TchQueen/Firefighter-Vs-Bugs/README.md

 In Fireman Vs Bugs, our fighter’s greatest shame has been revealed: he’s a big baby who’s terrified of bugs.
 How long can you keep your dignity?
 That is... after all the farting.

 Press Down to kill the bugs, and Arrow keys to maneuver.

+The game can be found on itch.io: https://github.com/TchQueen/Firefighter-Vs-Bugs

 Made with the DragonRuby Game Toolkit: https://dragonruby.itch.io/dragonruby-gtk